huggingface/parler-tts/README.md

 > [!TIP]
 > You can directly try it out in an interactive demo [here](https://huggingface.co/spaces/parler-tts/parler_tts_mini)!

+**Using the gradio demo locally**

+Open the terminal and run `python3 ./helpers/gradio_demo/app.py`

-Using Parler-TTS is as simple as "bonjour".
-Simply use the following inference snippet.
+**Using Parler-TTS is as simple as "bonjour".
+Simply use the following inference snippet.**

 ```py
 from parler_tts import ParlerTTSForConditionalGeneration